ricardodeazambuja/Maple-Syrup-Pi-Camera/README.md

 * [Automatic License Plate Recognition](https://github.com/ricardodeazambuja/ALPR-EdgeTPU-RPI0)
 * [Face Mask Detection (Mask, No Mask, Poor Mask)](https://github.com/ricardodeazambuja/MaskDetection-EdgeTPU-RPI0)
 * [Examples already installed in the SDCard image](Examples/)

 ## Speed
 The RPI Zero W has a USB 2.0 connection with a theoretical 480Mbit/s (50MB/s) speed, but it will never get close to that because the RPI has a single core ARMv6 CPU (no free lunch!).
+Therefore, the Google Coral USB Accelerator is very often limited by the USB bandwidth, or the ability of RPI0 to exchange data with it.
+This fact plays a role in keeping the average power consumption low, though.
+Models that need post-processing or use a custom OP (the EdgeTPU compiler runs these ops in the host) will also suffer from the small USB bandwidth and the weak ARMv6 single core.

 ## Power consumption:
 The RPI Zero W has no protection circuit on its 5V input, therefore it connects the USB power directly to the power supply.
 That means the Coral USB Accelerator will be directly connected to the power supply allowing it to drain as much current as the power supply and impedance of microUSB + PCB traces allow it.
 According to the [Google Coral USB Accelerator Datasheet](https://coral.ai/static/files/Coral-USB-Accelerator-datasheet.pdf), the accelerator alone could draw up to 900mA (peak).
 The RPI Zero W has a [typical power consumption of 150mA](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
 In my experiments, the Maple-Syrup-Pi-Camera consumes around 160mA at 5V when idle (800mW).